 The law of religious liberty as developed by the Supreme Court since 1947 does not lend itself to simple summation.
 When it comes to the “free exercise” of sincerely held religious beliefs, the government must make reasonable accommodations or exceptions to otherwise generally applicable laws to allow such exercise.
 When it comes to the “establishment” of religion, generally, the government cannot take action to favor one religion over another, or religion over the lack of religion.

 Congress has had its input into government’s relation with religion.
-In 1993, in response to the lessening of protections for religious practices by the Supreme Court, the Religious Freedom Restoration Act was passed, attempting to impose certain rules on courts considering religious issues.
+In 1993, in response to the lessening of protections for religious practices by the Supreme Court, the Religious Freedom Restoration Act was passed, imposing certain rules on courts considering religious issues.
 Many cases in federal courts today involve not only the First Amendment but the RFRA.

 The tension between government and religion is ongoing.
-Currently there are 43 lawsuits around the United States challenging the constitutional authority of the government to impose upon employers requirements to provide employee insurance coverage for contraception services that are contrary to the sincerely held religious and moral beliefs of the employers.
-The suits contend for government to require employers to provide such coverage interferes with the free exercise of their religion.
+In 2013 there were more than 43 lawsuits around the United States challenging the constitutional authority of the government to impose upon employers requirements to provide employee insurance coverage for contraception services contrary to the sincerely held religious and moral beliefs of the employers.
+The suits contended government requirements that employers provide such coverage interferes with the free exercise of their religion.
+In 2014, the Supreme Court, in Burwell v.
+Hobby Lobby, agreed.

 Ongoing Evolution from the Pilgrims to a Religiously Tolerant Society

 It’s now over 400 years since the Pilgrims first left England to escape the persecution for their religious beliefs.
-The American core value of religious freedom did not spring fully formed from the Pilgrim experience.
-Sorting out the proper relationship between government and religion remains an ongoing struggle, but the value of freedom of thought and expression has become ingrained.
+The American core value of religious liberty did not spring fully formed from the Pilgrim experience.
+Sorting out the proper relationship between government and religion remains ongoing, but the values of freedom of thought and expression have become ingrained.